How Long Does Asphalt Last? 2026 Lifespan for Driveways, Parking Lots, Sealing, Cracks, and Overlays

 When should I plan to resurface?

-Year 15—8 for residential drives.
-Linear cracks turning into block patterns is the trigger.
-A 2" overlay at year 18 buys another 10—5 years and costs 40—0% of full replacement.
+Plan resurfacing around year 15-18 for residential drives.
+Linear cracks turning into block patterns are the trigger.
+A 2" overlay at year 18 buys another 10-15 years and costs 40-60% of full replacement.